Alagushruthi2618/GenAI-Hackathon/README.md

 **Setup instructions (step-by-step)**

+Step 1: Download the Files
-The process of viewing the website begins with downloading the HTML, CSS, and JavaScript files.
-Each file must be appropriately named and saved with its respective extension: .html for the HTML file, .css for the CSS file, and .js for the JavaScript file.
-Additionally, all necessary image assets required for the website should be downloaded and stored in the same folder as the other files.
-All components, including the index.html file, .css file, .js file, and image files, should be placed in a single directory for proper organization.
-To view the website, the index.html file can be opened using a web browser, such as Google Chrome, to render the interface as intended.
-Alternatively, the project directory can be opened in a code editor, such as Visual Studio Code, to review and edit the code structure.
-This approach ensures efficient organization and accessibility of project files, thereby facilitating both development and deployment workflows.
+Begin by downloading the HTML, CSS, and JavaScript files required for the website.
+Each file should be appropriately named and saved with its respective extension: .html for the HTML file, .css for the CSS file, and .js for the JavaScript file.
+Ensure the file names are descriptive and relevant to their purpose in the project.

+Step 2: Gather the Required Assets
+Download all image assets or additional resources used in the website.
+These files should also be saved in the same directory as the HTML, CSS, and JavaScript files to maintain a simple and efficient project structure.

+Step 3: Organize the Files
+Create a single folder to store all the components of the website.
+Place the HTML file, CSS file, JavaScript file, and image assets together in this folder.
+This organization ensures that all files are accessible from the same directory, allowing the website to function as intended.

+Step 4: View the Website
+To view the website, open the HTML file (e.g., index.html) in a web browser such as Google Chrome.
+This action will render the website, allowing you to verify its layout, functionality, and design.

+Step 5: Review the Code
+For further inspection or editing, open the project folder in a code editor like Visual Studio Code.
+This tool allows you to view and modify the HTML, CSS, and JavaScript code efficiently while maintaining proper syntax and structure.

 **Dependencies list**